 “Say something, man,” Wallace urged.

 “You’re kidding me, right?”
 Ehlo said at last.
 “I’m swamped.
-On top of that, there’s the wedding plans.”
+On top of that, there’s also the wedding plans.”

 Wallace had on his teasing smile again.
 “Come on, you dared me.”